esphome/esphome-docs/components/lvgl.rst

 - any :ref:`Styling <lvgl-styling>` and state-based option for the background of the slider.
 Uses all the typical background style properties.
 Padding makes the indicator smaller in the respective direction.

 Normally, the slider can be adjusted either by dragging the knob, or by clicking on the slider bar.
 In the latter case the knob moves to the point clicked and slider value changes accordingly.
 In some cases it is desirable to set the slider to react on dragging the knob only.
 This feature is enabled by enabling the ``adv_hittest`` flag.

+**Specific actions:**

+``lvgl.slider.update`` :ref:`action <config-action>` updates the widget styles and properties specified in the specific options above, similarly to way :ref:`lvgl.widget.update <lvgl-objupd-act>` action is used for the common styles, states or flags.

 Example: